Supplier risk management

 If we become aware of any supplier company acting in contravention of the requirements in our Supplier Code, we reserve the right to demand corrective actions or ultimately to terminate the agreement.

-Our procurement teams, who are reviewing the self-assessment questionnaires completed by suppliers, will receive further training to ensure that any non-compliances have been assessed and followed up appropriately.
+Our procurement teams, who are reviewing the self-assessment questionnaires completed by suppliers, will continue to receive further training to ensure that any non-compliances have been assessed and followed up appropriately.
 Any ‘critical’ non-compliances will be dealt with as a priority by the procurement teams.
 We will collect key performance metrics from supplier audits to keep track of the number of non-compliances and ensure those are resolved and closed as soon as possible.